jwright37/comp20-jwright/where/README.txt

 I spoke with Brett, Jake, Ann, and McCall (basically my whole group project team) about how they were solving the problems and what to google.

+I ran out of time to work on exception handling.
+The js code doesnt check for errors with the XMLHttpRequest very well.
+As long as you look at the grading rubric on the a3 site, it does everything it is supposed to.